scipy/scipy/doc/source/dev/toolchain.rst

     dropping support for CPython 2.7 in SciPy 1.3.x, that restriction was finally lifted (though only gradually at first).

-    With the introduction of the "Universal C Runtime" (UCRT) [10]_ since the release of Visual Studio 2015, the ABI of C Runtime has been stable, which means that the restriction of having to use the same compiler version for SciPy as for the underlying CPython version is no longer applicable.
-This stability is not indefinite though: Microsoft has been planning [11]_ an ABI-breaking release - across the compiler resp.
-C/C++ standard libraries - (tentatively called "vNext") for quite a while, but so far it is unclear when this will arrive.
+    With the introduction of the "Universal C Runtime" [UCRT]_ since the release of Visual Studio 2015, the ABI of C Runtime has been stable, which means that the restriction of having to use the same compiler version for SciPy as for the underlying CPython version is no longer applicable.
+This stability is not indefinite though: Microsoft has been planning an ABI-breaking release - across the compiler resp.
+C/C++ standard libraries - (tentatively called "`vNext`_") for quite a while, but so far it is unclear when this will arrive.
 Once that happens, SciPy will again be restricted to at most the last ABI-compatible Visual Studio release (currently VS 2022) until all CPython versions supported according to NEP29 have been built upstream with vNext-compatible compilers.

-    More specifically, there is a distinction between the Microsoft Visual Studio version and the version of the targeted "toolset", which is defined [12]_ as "The Microsoft C++ compiler, linker, standard libraries, and related utilities".
+    More specifically, there is a distinction between the Microsoft Visual Studio version and the version of the targeted "`toolset`_", which is defined as "The Microsoft C++ compiler, linker, standard libraries, and related utilities".
 Each version of Visual Studio comes with a default version of the MSVC toolset (for example VS2017 with vc141, VS2019 with vc142), but it is possible to target older toolsets even in newer versions of Visual Studio.